-- The student's GPA falls below 3.0 in any given semester. - The student's behavior does not meet the standards of the profession as documented by the Program Director or the Vice President for Academic Affairs.
+- The student's cumulative GPA falls below 3.000 in any given semester once the student has completed nine credit hours. - The student's behavior does not meet the standards of the profession as documented by the Program Director or the Vice President for Academic Affairs.
 (See "Evaluation of Graduate Students' Non-Academic Performance in the Graduate Counseling Program" for the Master of Arts in Counseling)